MaryMet/pands-problem-sheet/README.md

 I re read the assignment and released that I was going down the wrong path to def a function Rewite sqrt.py - I used a tutorial from [andreamarino](https://andreamarino.it) to assist me.
 And I personalised same.
 I than made a new file called sroot which reflects my thoughts on the task - use it for any numebr and complete the function on ten occasions to get a very accurate approximation of the square root of the number entered.
+I would have liked if my prograames would show the full ten steps to get to the end sqyare root.

+### Week 07

+I created a text file called [ecount.txt](ecount.txt) which contained a few lines from a book.
+I watched the lecture videos this week.
+I attempted the labs - until the discussion part.
+Here is where I lost train of thought and could not follow.
+Did not know the meaning of an init file - will go back to.
+I then consulted with the internet to get some ideas of how to write a code a function to count the number of eE's in a text file.
+My main resource was a video from Youtube - Codipy Mohit - Python Programme to count number of vowels present in a text file.
+I adapted this easily to count the number of ee in my text file.
+Link : [resource](https://www.google.com/search?q=write+a+python+program+to+read+a+text+file+and+display+the+number+of+vowels&oq=python+-+write+a+program+that+reads+a+text+f&aqs=chrome.1.69i57j0i22i30l5j0i390l3.23877j0j4&client=ms-android-oneplus-rvo3&sourceid=chrome-mobile&ie=UTF-8#fpstate=ive&vld=cid:06f496ea,vid:cmEvyksh6gw)